yugonline/Dockers/README.md

 After adding your credentials yuo can run the following command to push the docker on the cloud.

 		docker push username/genji:latest

+To run the docker file use the following command.
+Specially for the tensorflow version.

+		docker run -it -p 8888:8888 -p 0.0.0.0:7007:6006 username/genji:latest